vEnhance/oly-geoguessr/README.md

 The episode ends when either one of the following conditions is met:

 + Time has expired, or
-+ You have completed all six diagrams.
++ You have completed all four diagrams.

 ### Scoring